 Unfortunately, MARIE failed in October 2003 after a period of very intense solar activity.

 While the primary science mission has been over for many years, the Mars Odyssey spacecraft still orbits the planet gathering information about seasonal changes on the planet.
 It also serves as a crucial communications relay station for rovers on Mars.

 In fact, Mars Odyssey relays more than 90 percent of the data received from NASA’s Spirit and Opportunity rovers.
 Both Mars Odyssey and the Mars Reconnaissance Orbiter share the relay responsibility for NASA’s Curiosity rover.

 NASA scientists estimate that Mars Odyssey has enough fuel to continue orbiting the planet until 2025.
 In addition to Mars Odyssey, there are currently a number of other NASA missions studying Mars including the Mars Reconnaissance Orbiter, Mars Exploration Rovers, Mars Express (along with ESA), Mars Science Laboratory, and Mars Atmosphere and Volatile Evolution (MAVEN) spacecraft.
 Future missions are being planned to learn more about Mars and, hopefully, support human exploration of the planet in the near future.

 About the Author

-This is a guest post by Dr. Nancy Taylor, Ph.D.
+This is an article by Dr. Nancy Taylor, Ph.D.

 She is a Faculty Member,School of Science, Technology, Engineering and Math, American Public University.
 Dr. Nancy Taylor is an instructor in the STEM school at American Public University.
 She holds a B.S. in geology and mechanical engineering from Hofstra University and an M.S. in Environmental Sciences from the University of Virginia.
 Other academic credentials include an A.M. and a Ph.D. in Earth and planetary sciences from Washington University in St. Louis.